kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## A Good JVM Engineer Can Use Generated Code as a Bridge
+## A Good JVM Engineer Can Use Generated Code as a Bridge { #generated-code-bridge }

 Generated code deserves to be emphasized again because it changes the learning curve.